gabrielekerete60/fixbms/Android_Conversion_Guide.md

 It's time to see your app running on an Android device!

+1.  **Run your local server:**
+    > Keep this terminal running.
+    ```bash
+    npm run dev
+    ```

-1.  **Open in Android Studio:**
+2.  **Open in Android Studio:**
     > This command will open the native Android project in Android Studio.
     ```bash
     npx cap open android
     ```

-2.  **Run the App:**
+3.  **Run the App:**
     > Inside Android Studio, wait for the project to sync.
 Then, click the green "Run" button (▶️) at the top.
 You can choose to run it on an emulator or a physical Android device connected to your computer.
+The app will load its content from your running local server.

 ---

 ### ✨ Step 6: Prepare for the Google Play Store

-Once you're happy with your app, you can prepare it for release.
+When you are ready to release, you'll need to deploy your Next.js app to a hosting provider that supports Node.js (like Vercel, Firebase App Hosting, etc.).

+1.  **Update `capacitor.config.json`:** Change the `server.url` to your live application's URL.
-1.  **Generate a Signed App Bundle:** In Android Studio, go to `Build > Generate Signed Bundle / APK...`.
+2.  **Generate a Signed App Bundle:** In Android Studio, go to `Build > Generate Signed Bundle / APK...`.
 Follow the wizard to create a new keystore, which is a file that digitally signs your app.
-2.  **Upload to Google Play:** Create a developer account on the [Google Play Console](https://play.google.com/console), create a new app listing, and upload the `.aab` file you generated.
+3.  **Upload to Google Play:** Create a developer account on the [Google Play Console](https://play.google.com/console), create a new app listing, and upload the `.aab` file you generated.

 And that's it!
 You've successfully converted your web app into a fully functional Android app.
 Congratulations!